w3f/polkadot-wiki/docs/learn/learn-guides-coretime-parachains.md

 ![coretime-register-parathread](../assets/coretime/Register-Parachain.png)

-After successful registration, the parachain starts onboarding as a parathread.
+After successful registration, the parachain starts onboarding as a parathread. **Note that the parachain id must be the same as the one used in the previous steps**.

 ## Run Parachain Collator